UBC-MDS/safe_vancity/doc/reflection-milestone2.md

 We decided not to include the `date range` and `time range` filters in our dashboard because:

-* it allows for too much granularity that may not necessarily be important for a potential end user of our dashboard, instead we implemented other less granular filters that we thought might be more relevant to a regular user like filtering by `month` since we are only including data from 2021.
+* it allows for too much granularity that may not necessarily be important for a potential end-user of our dashboard, instead we implemented other less granular filters that we thought might be more relevant to a regular user like filtering by `month` since we are only including data from 2021.

 * Too many filters will lead to clumsiness of the dashboard which may dissuade a potential user.

-* We also decided not to include the Top 3 crimes table that was mentioned in the proposal becuase this information was evident from the bar chart that reported total cases as we have displated this in descending order.
+* We also decided not to include the Top 3 crimes table that was mentioned in the proposal because this information was evident from the bar chart that reported total cases as we have displayed this in descending order.
 Instead, we replaced this section with a bar plot that looks at total reported cases by crime category and weekday for each neighbourhood.

 ### 3. What we think our dashboard does well